ACCOUNTING TRIAL TRIGGERS BIG CHANGES IN TENNESSEE FINANCE LAW

 One recent case of probate fraud is found in Texas during the administration of the multi-million-dollar estate of the man who had helped create American Airline’s “Sabre” reservations system.
 In that case New York banking giant J.P.
 Morgan handled the family’s finances and the probating of the estate.
 But when the family members couldn’t get a clear accounting, accurate records or “straight answer” from the firm, they sued.

 At trial it was shown that J.P.
-Morgan had hidden legal, financial and accounting records from the family that was paying them to streamline the the estate process.
+Morgan had hidden legal, financial and accounting records from the family that was paying them to streamline and guide them through the the estate process.

 A Texas jury convicted J.P.
 Morgan and awarded the family four billion dollars in compensation for the damages and chaos created by J.P.
 Morgan’s actions.